 Reception Type Description SKY Homes with Sky as their highest form of television reception.
 A Sky home is currently based on the possession of at least 1 Sky set-top-box and an active subscription.
 Sky subscribers receive 600+ TV channels.
 Sky homes may also have Cable, Free-to-Air (FTA) Satellite, UK DTT, Irish DTT and/or Web TV capabilities.
-CABLE Homes with either Cable or IPTV as their highest form of television reception.
-Cable includes Virgin Media subscribing homes and homes where IPTV is the highest form of reception (e.g. Eir/Vodafone).
-Cable homes may also have FTA Satellite, UK DTT, Irish DTT and/or Web TV capabilities.
-FTA SATELLITE Homes with FTA Satellite as the highest form of television reception.
-FTA homes receive up to 400 FTA (or broadcast encrypted channels) via a satellite dish.
-FTA homes may also have UK DTT, Irish DTT and/or Web TV capabilities.
-UK DTT Homes that receive UK Freeview channels via an aerial (whether through a set-top box or an integrated digital TV).
-UK DTT homes may also have Irish DTT and/or Web TV capabilities.
+VIRGIN MEDIA Homes with either Virgin Media/ Cable as their highest form of television reception.
+Cable includes Virgin Media subscribing homes.
+Virgin Media homes may also have IPTV, FTA Satellite, UK DTT, Irish DTT and/or Web TV capabilities.
+Homes with either IPTV as their highest form of television reception, that is, homes which pay a subscription to an IPTV provider (e.g. eir TV or Vodafone).
+IPTV homes may also have FTA Satellite, UK DTT, Irish DTT and/or Web TV capabilities Homes with FTA Satellite or UK DTT as the highest form of television reception.
+FTA SATELLITE/UK FTA homes receive up to 400 FTA (or broadcast encrypted channels) via a satellite dish.
+DTT UK DTT homes receive UK Freeview channels via an aerial (whether through a set-top box or an integrated digital TV).
+FTA Satellite/UK DTT homes may also have Irish DTT and/or Web TV capabilities.
 IRISH DTT Homes that only receive any or all of the following Irish free to air channels: RTÉ One, RTÉ One +1, RTÉ2, RTÉ2+1, RTÉ News, RTÉjr, Virgin Media One, Virgin Media One +1, Virgin Media Two, Virgin Media Three, TG4 and Oireachtas TV via an aerial (whether through a set-top box or an integrated digital TV) or via Saorsat.
 Note, Virgin Media Television channels are not available via Saorsat.
 WEB TV-ONLY Web TV-only homes are defined as households with broadband and at least one working TV set.
 They do not have a standard reception type (i.e. Sky, Cable, FTA Satellite, UK DTT or Irish DTT) but they can view broadcast content online through a Smart TV or a peripheral device attached to their TV set.

 In Arianna, Reception Type is referred to as Panel Type.
-The options above are all available along with combinations of distinct Panel Types, e.g. Irish DTT and UK DTT.
+The options above are all available along with combinations of distinct Panel Types.
 National, which includes all Panel Types, is the default option.